 Salt is essential for life and plays a vital role in various biological processes in both humans and animals.
 Sodium and chloride ions are important electrolytes that help regulate fluid balance, nerve function, and muscle contraction.
 Sodium ions are crucial for maintaining blood pressure and volume, while chloride ions are involved in the production of stomach acid, which is necessary for digestion.

 The human body tightly regulates sodium and chloride levels to maintain proper physiological function.
-The kidneys play a key role in regulating sodium excretion, and hormones such as aldosterone help control sodium reabsorption.
+Plus, the kidneys play a key role in regulating sodium excretion, and hormones such as aldosterone help control sodium reabsorption.
 Imbalances in sodium and chloride levels can lead to various health problems, including dehydration, muscle cramps, and neurological disorders.

 Table Salt vs. Other Salts